A few years ago, I bought a gratitude journal.

 This cinematic insight captures a powerful psychological dynamic: Subtraction of positive events counteracts our tendency to take them for granted.

 I tried to create the George Bailey effect in my own life.
 For example, instead of expressing gratitude for my wife, I thought about all the ways we might never have met.
 If I hadn’t been assigned to a particular floor in a particular dorm in college, I wouldn’t have met my college best friend, Joe.
 If I hadn’t met Joe, his wife wouldn’t have bought him a roundtrip ticket as a birthday present to visit me in Chicago in 2011.
-If Joe hadn’t visited me, we wouldn’t have gone to see a 90s cover band at a bar called Castaways.
-If I hadn’t gone to Castaways, I wouldn’t have bumped into the amazing woman whom I would later marry.
+If Joe hadn’t visited me, we wouldn’t have gone to see an (awful) 90s cover band at a bar called Castaways.
+If I hadn’t gone to Castaways, I wouldn’t have bumped into the woman whom I would later marry.

 I next thought about all the ways that my life would be dramatically worse if I hadn’t met my wife—the joys, the laughter, the companionship, the adventures I would have been denied.
-I then compared that alternate universe to the current one and how my life is infinitely better because we crossed paths.

 This exercise made me realize—in a far more powerful way than before—how fortunate I am that life unfolded as it did.